fuqiang1984/InvoiceWorker/Readme.md

 2. PdfSharpCore 1.2.6 is installed as the package to handle the creation of pdf.

 InvoiceWorker.Events.Integration.Services:
-1. Connect to events endpoints to get back the event json response and translate it to be object of event detail.
+Connect to mock endpoints of event to get  the event json response and translate it to be object of event detail.

 InvoiceWorker.Event.Models:
-1. Definition of event detail models.
+Event models

 ## Mock endpoint